eclipse-openj9/openj9-docs/docs/api-overview.md

 - performing arithmetic, comparison, and validation of packed decimal data
 - converting between decimal data types as well as to and from `BigDecimal` and `BigInteger` types
 - marshalling Java binary types to and from byte arrays
+- validating the sign and digits of a given external decimal input before operating on the data.

 ## GPU acceleration